 The results are in from our simple monthly poll of carers.
 On the 4th of January much of the UK was put into a third lockdown.
 The vaccination programme is underway but the timeline to the end of the pandemic is not clear yet.
 What does this mean for us as carers?

 Our concerns about the virus remain high.
 Increased infection rates, news of new variants and seeing the NHS stretched to capacity is a frightening time.
 Managing our own stress and anxiety continue to be a priority too.

 Maintaining protection for those we care for from

-As carers we have been a little reassured by the latest lockdown measures.
+As carers, we have been a little reassured by the latest lockdown measures.
 However our experiences of the virus now are closer to home, neighbours, friends and wider family have caught the virus despite lockdown restrictions.

-The cases in our area are so high and two sets of neighbours have had it, plus three teachers I know have caught it despite following precautions - the virus seems everywhere and to be no match for lockdowns or official advice even
+"The cases in our area are so high and two sets of neighbours have had it, plus three teachers I know have caught it despite following precautions - the virus seems everywhere and to be no match for lockdowns or official advice even"

-I am worried about the rising number of cases and the fact that so many have no symptoms but can infect others
+"I am worried about the rising number of cases and the fact that so many have no symptoms but can infect others"

-If the person I care for catches it they will probably die
+"If the person I care for catches it they will probably die"

-I am concerned that outside carers may bring the virus into the house
+"I am concerned that outside carers may bring the virus into the house"

 Long-term stress and anxiety